 Take a trip to the spa

 You’re on holiday – kind of – so it’s time to relax.
-What better way to do so than with a pampering massage, facial or dip in the pool?
+What better way to do so than with a pampering foot massage, a facial or a dip in the pool?
 By staying at home you save money on the cost of travel and accommodation, so you can afford to spend extra on little luxuries.
 Groupon frequently has deals on spa visits, which often include lunch and bubbly as well.
 Another tip is to check the social media pages of your local spas to see if they have any discounts or package offers available.
 Then go slap some mud on your face and chill.